 Building a Culture of Security

-Conducting a personal risk assessment is just one part of building a culture of security.
+Conducting a personal assessment is just one part of building a culture of security.
 A ‘culture of security’ means adopting a mindset where safety and security become second nature in your daily life.
 It involves developing habits that enhance your security, educating yourself about potential threats, and continuously updating your knowledge and strategies:

 Stay Informed: Keep yourself updated about the latest threats, especially in areas like digital security where threats evolve rapidly.